 AML compliance officer

-An AML compliance officer is a senior officer who handles the AML programs and policies in a company and ensures to make the company compliant with all the relevant AML regulations and laws.
+An AML compliance officer is a senior officer who handles the AML programs and policies in a company.
+Moreover it ensures to make the company compliant with all the relevant AML regulations and laws.

 Anti-Money Laundering International Database (AMLID)